-The LIGO interferometer is a Michelson interferometer which deploys arm cavities and powerrecycling[1,2].
+The LIGO gravitational wave detectors are Michelson interferometers which deploy arm cavities and power-recycling[1,2].
 The light bounces an average of about 100 times in the arm cavities enhancing the gravitational-wave signal by effectively increasing the arm length of the Michelson[3].
 Under normal running the anti-symmetric port of the beamsplitter is operated on a dark fringe.
 This will return most of the light back towards the laser.
 A partially transmitting mirror is installed in this path to form the power-recycling cavity[4].
 If its transmission is matched to the light losses in the main interferometer, all the light is lost inside the interferometer and no power is returned to the laser.
 The power-recycling increases the light power on the beamsplitter by about a factor of 40 to 70.
-The laser light is generated by a solid state Nd:YAG laser operating at 1064 nm and delivering 10 W of output power in the fundamental mode[5].
+The laser light is generated by a solid state Nd:YAG laser operating at 1064 nm and delivering 10 W of output power in the fundamental mode [5].
 Before the light is launched into the instrument it is stabilized in frequency and amplitude and passed through a triangular ring cavity which serves as a spatial mode cleaner.
-To isolate the optics (test masses) from disturbances introduced by seismic activities of the ground and to allow for free movement of the test masses in the gravitational wave frequency band, LIGO implements seismic isolation systems[6] from which the mirrors are suspended by wires[7].
-They form a coupled pendulum system with low eigenmode frequencies and high isolation at the frequencies above $\sim 1$ Hz.
+To isolate the optics (test masses) from disturbances introduced by motion of the ground due to seismic and man-made activities and to allow for free movement of the test masses in the gravitational wave frequency band, LIGO implements seismic isolation systems[6] from which the mirrors are suspended by wires[7].
+They form a coupled pendulum system with low eigenmode frequencies and high isolation at the frequencies above ~ 1 Hz.
 Numerous servo loops are required to hold the cavities on resonance[8], to operate on a dark fringe, to stabilize the laser frequency and to automatically align the mirrors relative to the beam direction[9].
 Most of these compensation networks are implemented using digital controls[10].
 A data acquisition system is used to record the gravitational-wave signal as well as a number of auxiliary channels to monitor the physical environment and the performance of the instrument.